aipng/value-objects/README.md

 StringNormalizer
 ----------------

 Simple class for normalizing string inputs.
-It provides three simple methods:
+It provides one simple methods:

-- normalize - converts whitespaces and empty strings to `null`
+- normalize - trims whitespaces from given input, empty strings are converted to `null`
-- normalizeMandatory - same as normalize, but throws exception on `null` result
-- normalizeRecursive - normalize for arrays